From Thelma and Louise and A League of Their Own to Walking and Talking and Career Girls, Top 10 Films takes a look at the best female buddy movies.

 9. A League of Their Own (Marshall, 1992)

 Tom Hanks has to somehow stay clear of the “bottle” as a washed up ex-baseball player who is tasked with coaching a women’s baseball team during the Second World War.
-This loveable sports comedy is filled with delightful performances from the likes of Madonna, Geena Davis, Lori Petty and Rosie O’Donnell.
+The star of Apollo 13, Forrest Gump and Philadelphia makes an entertaining appearance in one of the best female buddy movies which features delightful performances from the likes of Madonna, Geena Davis, Lori Petty and Rosie O’Donnell.
+This is a lovable, funny and endearing sports comedy that merits repeat viewing.

 8. Outrageous Fortune (Hiller, 1987)